The Cellular Potts Model on Disordered Lattices: Discussion

 On three different lattices studied here, we observed an order-disorder transition.
 This transition was reported previously for the square-lattice version of CPM~\cite{Durand2019}, where it was studied as a function of temperature.
 Here, we show the transition as a function of the surface tension and show that it is not limited to the classical square-lattice version of CPM.
 By the Mermin-Wagner theorem, there should be a narrow, intermediate band of hexatic phase in the phase diagram, as also reported in the literature\cite{Durand2019, Pasupalak2020, Li2021}.
 However, this phase is notoriously difficult to identify and we did not carry out the detailed analysis required to establish its presence.
 Our focus is instead on the effect of lattice artifacts on the overall trends.

 Bearing this caveat in mind, our transitions have the hallmarks of a first-order phase transition.
-These include a sharp change in the value of the hexatic order and the presence of coexistence between ordered and disordered cell populations, as shown in figure S1.
-The value of the isoperimetric quotient at the transition, see figure S4, lies between that of a regular pentagon and a regular hexagon, which is commensurate with this observation.
-Additionally, as is plotted in figure~\ref{fgr:Phase_transition_hex}a, the transition value of hexatic order matches with the value reported in Ref.~\citenum{Durand2019}, providing additional support for the similarity between our findings and theirs.
+These include a sharp change in the value of the hexatic order and the diffusion coefficient, and the presence of what appears to be coexistence between ordered and disordered cell populations, as shown in Fig.~S1.
+One should be aware that the simulations are in $NVT$ ensemble, thus, the presence of a coexistence region tends to smoothen averaged curves.
+To establish the coexistence behavior proper free-energy calculations would have to be performed, but this was not the main goal of our present work.

+The value of the isoperimetric quotient at the transition, see Fig.~S5, lies between that of a regular pentagon and a regular hexagon, which is commensurate with this observation.
+Additionally, as is plotted in Fig.~\ref{fgr:Phase_transition_hex}a, the transition value of hexatic order matches with the value reported in Ref.~\citenum{Durand2019}, providing additional support for the similarity between our findings and theirs.
 Other studies in the literature that used `deformable' particles,~\textit{e.g.}, phase-field~\cite{Monfared2023, loewe2020} and Fourier contour~\cite{saito2023active} approaches, have also reported the emergence of hexagonal solid phases in model tissues, lending further credence to our result.

-This makes the transition in the CPM markedly different from the jamming transitions reported for the vertex~\cite{Thomas2023, Bi2015} and Voronoi models~\cite{Atia2018, Bi2016}.
+This makes the transition in the CPM markedly different from the jamming transitions reported for the vertex~\cite{Thomas2023, Bi2015} and active Voronoi models~\cite{Atia2018, Bi2016}.
 These appear to leave the structure amorphous and occur at an average (target) value of $q = q_{\mathrm{reg}}(5)$.
 The regular (perfect) pentagon is a shape that cannot tile the plane confluently.
 Thus, imposing this on all cells in the model tissue leads to frustration between local and global constraints, resulting in a disordered arrest.
 Considering the similarities between cellular-Potts, phase-field, and Fourier-contour models, we surmise that a lack of border flexibility may be partly responsible for the difference.
 That is, in the vertex and Voronoi descriptions, the cells are described as polygons whose dynamics is ruled by their vertices and centroids, respectively.
 This means that they have far fewer degrees of freedom to their dynamics when compared to CPM at an equal cell number.